dannyp371/SC-Assignment/technical-writer/assignment.md

 * `-c <container-name>`: Prints logs for a specific container in a pod
 * `<file-name>.log`: Ending your command with a file name allows you to output your logs to that file for further refinement

-The full documentation for `kubectl logs` can be [found here](kubernetes.io/docs/reference/kubectl/generated/kubectl_logs/).
+Click [here](kubernetes.io/docs/reference/kubectl/generated/kubectl_logs/) for full documentation for `kubectl logs`.

 ## Test your Pod
 `kubectl debug` creates an ephemeral copy of your target container(s) in a pod.
 This allows you to then test things in this container without interrupting or impacting your live container(s).
 Use this command to test a container which has errors or is non-operational.
 An example is given below: